Space Transport - Highways to the Heavens

-In ordinary flights, these ships make use of one, or sometimes two, skyhooks on their journey.
+In ordinary flights, these ships make use of one or two skyhooks on their journey.
 When they take off from MoonTown, they need to reach an altitude of around a hundred kilometers and to have a speed of a few hundred meters per second in order to be gently grappled by the docks on the end of a skyhook arm.
 The fuel tanks are sized to have enough for that kind of flight plan.
 When needed, for heavier payloads, longer trips, or a tighter schedule, the oxygen tank can be replaced with a stretch version of greater diameter, and two or even three hydrogen tanks can be connected.

 Moon Town frequently launches special payloads that are attached to custom adapters that slide into the main spine of the ship where the front extension usually goes.
 Those payloads might be satellites or deep space probes, or components for space stations, solar power arrays, telescopes, or skyhooks.

 By Moon Town’s day, the moon is orbited by many rotating skyhooks of different kinds, in staggered equatorial and polar orbits.
 Some skyhooks are set up in pairs with compatible orbits that best allow them to pass spacecraft between them.
 In each set, one is for handling traffic back and forth from the lunar surface.
 It rotates more slowly and its arms reach closer to the surface.
 That makes it easier for a ship to reach the altitude and speed to be grappled by its hook.
 The other is for slinging ships into deep space, on their way to other planets, moons, or asteroids.
 It has shorter arms and rotates faster.

 For simple runs between the moon and Earth orbit, surface skyhooks are fine.
 The change in speed needed for a ship to break lunar orbit and start dropping towards Earth is only about 1 km/s.
 They are also used for transport between Moon Town and the outposts at the north and south pole.